LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Requester must be authenticated
   * Good use case for sharing large files (eg: datasets)

+##### S3 Object Retention settings
+  * You can place a retention period on an object version either explicitly or via a bucket default setting.
+  * If placing an object version in a bucket containing an explicit retention mode and period, those settings override any bucket default settings for that object version.
+  * When using bucket default settings,a *Retain Until Date* is not specified, but instead a duration in either days or years for which every object version placed in the bucket should be protected.
+  * When a retention period is applied to an object version explicitly, a *Retain Until Date* is specified for the object version
+  * Different versions of a single object can have different retention modes and periods

 ##### S3 Object Lock
   * Versioning must be enabled
   * WORM